Aeden-B/i18n-iso-languages/README.md

 * add language to section **Supported languages** in README.md (in alphabetical order)
 * add language to keywords in package.json (in alphabetical order)
 * add language to the "unreleased" section of the changelog
-* run `npm install && make test` to make sure that tests are passing
+* run `npm install && npm run test` to make sure that tests are passing
 * open a PR on GitHub

 Please do not change the version in package.json, package-lock.json or changelog.md.